IlanaFeldman/IlanaFeldman.github.io/about.md

 #### Hobbies

 Ilana has a variety of hobbies, including composing music, playing bridge, and retro game romhacking.
-Some of her older compositions can be found [https://soundcloud.com/the_templar](on soundcloud) under her legal name, and she is currently planning development on a variety of piano, strings, and orchestral mashup music, in addition to a Kid Chameleon romhack that is scheduled to be released in late 2022.
+Some of her older compositions can be found [on soundcloud](https://soundcloud.com/the_templar) under her legal name, and she is currently planning development on a variety of piano, strings, and orchestral mashup music, in addition to a Kid Chameleon romhack that is scheduled to be released in late 2022.

 ### Contact me